Street Racing Syndicate: Gameplay

 The game features an underground import racing scene, on which the player's main objective is to live the life of a street racer, gaining respect and affection of various women in the city.
 This is featured in a way that the player must win a variety of respect challenges to attract girls and maintain a good victory streak in order to ensure that they remain with the player.
 Once in their car, the girls will present the next open race that the player enters.
 As the player continues to win races, dance videos will be unlocked for viewing.
 Also, another plot in the game's story mode is to earn a customized Nissan Skyline GT-R R34 after winning races.

 The game has 50 licensed cars from a variety of manufacturers, including models from Nissan, Toyota, Mitsubishi, Lexus, Subaru, Mazda, and Volkswagen.
 SRS also features a car damage model that forces the player to drive carefully, heavy damages may impact car performance and heavy repairs may drain the player of money earned from their last race.
 The Game Boy Advance version does not have licensed car names, lacks police chases and career free roam, and customization is different from other platforms.

+Street Racing Syndicate supports split-screen multiplayer and online multiplayer for up to 4 players.